preginald/yourpcmatters-com-crm/readme.md

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](http://laravel.com/docs/contributions).
+Thank you for considering contributing to this app!
+I will draft a contribution guide if/when the time comes.

 ## License